AVEVA/CONNECT-data-services-developer-docs/content/api-reference/metadata-rules/metadata-metadata-rules.md

 `[optional] integer Skip`
 <br/>An Int32 to determine how many results to skip.
 Defaults to DefaultSkip<br/><br/>`[optional] integer Count`
 <br/>An Int32 to determine how many results to return.
 Defaults to DefaultCount<br/><br/>`[optional] boolean KeepOldMetadata`
-<br/>A Boolean to determine whether or not existing metadata should be kept.
+<br/>A Boolean to determine whether or not existing metadata create by the rule should be kept.
+Only valid for metadata rule delete requests.
+Defaults to false.<br/><br/>`[optional] boolean KeepOldAssets`
+<br/>A Boolean to determine whether or not existing assets created by the rule should be kept.
+Only valid for asset rule delete requests.
 Defaults to false.<br/><br/>

 ### Response